jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 # Why is COVID-19 also dangerous for Machine Learning?
 (Part II)

 Following up the [previous part](https://community.intersystems.com/post/why-covid-19-also-dangerous-machine-learning-part-i), it's time to take advantages for IntegratedML VALIDATION MODEL statement, to provide information in order to monitor your ML models.
+You can watch it in action [here](https://www.youtube.com/watch?v=q9ORM32zPjs)

+The code presented here was derived from examples provided by either [InterSystems IntegragedML Template](https://openexchange.intersystems.com/package/integratedml-demo-template) or [IRIS documentation](https://irisdocs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=GCM_healthmon), my contribution was mainly mashing up such codes.
+It's a simple example intended to be a start for discussions and future works.

 Note: The code presented here is for explanation purpose only.
 If you want to try it, I developed an example application - [iris-integratedml-monitor-example](https://openexchange.intersystems.com/package/iris-integratedml-monitor-example), which is competing in the InterSystems IRIS AI Contest.
 Please, after read this article, you can check it out and, if you like it, [vote for me](https://openexchange.intersystems.com/contest/current)! :)